Jacse/react-native-app-intro-slider/README.md

 `react-native-app-intro-slider` is an easy-to-use but very configurable app introduction slider/swiper.
 Use it to onboard your users on first launch.

+**NOTE:** It is quite recent so it has not yet been released to `npm`.
+For now please install using `npm install https://github.com/jacse/react-native-app-intro-slider.git` and let me know if it works for you!
+After a little positive feedback I'll publish to npm.

 ## Showcase

 | | |